ShotaTakahashi/aws-eks-terraform/README.md

 my-ip           = "XXX.XXX.XXX.XXX/32"
 ```

-If you set up this, you run:
+If you want to set up these, you run:

 ```
 $ terraform init # not necessary